wrsulliv/Django-Tutorial-Poll-App/django_rest_tutorial/README.md

 # Django REST Tutorial

 ## Description
-This folder contains the django REST tutorial up through the end of part 3.
+This folder contains the final product of the Django REST tutorial.

 ## Setup
 You will need to follow the steps in "Setting Up a New Environment" of the REST tutorial.